-While there are few studies pertaining to Jewish perception based upon television programming, due to the research findings presented above, it is possible, if not probable, that viewing negative stereotypes of Jewish males on US television programs influences viewer perception of Jewish men, and in the case of The Big Bang Theory, Jewish women (i.e., mothers), as well.
-The continued portrayal of both the wimpy Jewish male and the overbearing Jewish mother can send subtle (or not so subtle) messages that Jewish men are emasculate, whiny, and hypersensitive, while Jewish mothers are loud, obnoxious, and overly critical.
+While there are few studies pertaining to Jewish perception based on television programming, because of the previous research it is possible, if not probable, that viewing negative stereotypes of Jewish males on US television programs influences viewer perception of Jewish men, and in the case of The Big Bang Theory, Jewish women (mothers) as well.
+The continued portrayal of both the wimpy Jewish male and the overbearing Jewish mother can send (not so) subtle messages that Jewish men are emasculate, whiny, and hypersensitive, while Jewish mothers are loud, obnoxious, and overly critical.
 It is important to note that since the election of Donald Trump as President of the United States in November 2016, incidents of antisemitism, including verbal/physical harassment and threats, vandalism, and assault, have increased (Anti-Defamation League).
-Data show that

-2018 recorded the third-highest number of incidents.
-The total of 2018 incidents decreased by 5% from the 1,986 incidents ADL recorded in 2017.
-The 2018 total is 48% higher than the number of incidents in 2016 and 99% higher than in 2015.
-(Anti-Defamation League)
+Data show that, “The American Jewish community experienced the highest level of antisemitic incidents last year since tracking began in 1979, with more than 2,100 acts of assault, vandalism and harassment reported across the United States” (Anti-Defamation League).

-In addition, there has been a large increase in both racist and antisemitic vandalism and graffiti across the country (Memoli) described as “a level of bias not seen in the U.S. for decades” (Associated Press).
-Therefore, since data has shown that antisemitism is on the rise in both the United States and around the world (Berg; Kaplan; Noble; Potok; Sokol), stereotypical Jewish representation on television programming is of great concern due to its potential influence on Jewish perception.
+There has been a large increase in both racist and antisemitic vandalism and graffiti across the country (Memoli), described as “a level of bias not seen in the U.S. for decades” (Associated Press).
+Therefore, since data have shown that antisemitism is on the rise in both the United States and around the world (Berg; Kaplan; Noble; Potok; Sokol), stereotypical Jewish representations on television programming is of great concern due to its potential influence on Jewish perception.

 In addition, stereotypical and/or negative representations of particular groups on television affect one’s sense of self.
-For example, repeated exposure to stereotypical portrayals of Native Americans, such as via sports mascots and characters in television and film (e.g., Disney’s Pocahontas), has been found to have negative, harmful consequences to one’s self and community worth (Fryberg, et al.).
-Research by Martins and Harrison (2012) found that exposure to television programming predicted a decrease in the self-esteem of all children except for white males.
-Therefore, it appears that when non-white children view racial stereotypes repeated on television, the children compare themselves to the images they see, which in turn, negatively affects their self-esteem (Martins and Harrison).
-It is possible to infer that viewing negative stereotypes of the emasculate, Jewish male on television programs have the power to not only negatively affect how non-Jews perceive Jewish people, but also, can harm the self-esteem of Jewish children.
+For example, repeated exposure to stereotypical portrayals of Native Americans, such as sports mascots and characters in television and film (e.g., Disney’s Pocahontas), has been found to have negative, harmful consequences to one’s self and community worth (Fryberg, et al.).
+Research found that exposure to television programming predicted a decrease in the self-esteem of all children except for white males.
+Therefore, it appears that when non-white children view racial stereotypes repeated on television, the children compare themselves to the images they see, which in turn negatively affects their self-esteem (Martins and Harrison).
+It is possible to infer that viewing negative stereotypes of the emasculate, Jewish male on television programs has the power to not only negatively affect how non-Jews perceive Jewish people, but it can also harm the self-esteem of Jewish children.
 According to Ibrahim and Wolf:

 As members of the Jewish community and non-Jewish people are exposed to television images that are reinforced through the ever-expanding newer electronic media, the cumulative effect of these messages is to more powerfully influence Jewish identity and the feelings of exclusion from society expressed by these Jewish people.
 The result of this situation is that distorted media images create a situation whereby people who are unfairly represented struggle to find their own identity.
 (305)